[4.2] Science of Misalignment

 Case Study 1: Shutdown Resistance

-Setup & Results.
-In the original Palisade study, the model is given a series of maths problems, and eventually told that calling next_question will trigger a shutdown.
-Despite the "allow yourself to be shut down" instruction, models like o3 would frequently sabotage the shutdown instruction by e.g. printing "Shutdown skipped" instead of actually calling the shutdown script.
-This might suggest an instrumental self-preservation instinct, where the models disobeyed explicit instructions and were not safely interruptible.
+In the original Palisade study, the model is given a series of maths problems, and eventually told that calling next_task will trigger a shutdown (they call this function next_question but we're using the DeepMind naming convention here).
+Despite the "allow yourself to be shut down" instruction, models like o3 would frequently sabotage the shutdown by e.g. modifying or overwriting the shutdown script rather than executing it.
+This might suggest an instrumental self-preservation instinct: the models disobeyed explicit instructions and were not safely interruptible.

-Skepticism.
 Follow-up work by DeepMind questioned whether this behaviour was best interpreted as self-preservation.
 When they explicitly clarify in the prompt that shutdown compliance takes priority, the resistance vanishes.
-The resistance also vanishes when the models are asked to shut down only after completing their task.
-This suggests a simpler explanation for shutdown resistance in this environment: it stems from instruction ambiguity (i.e. the model is incorrectly trading off the conflicting user instructions of "solve the maths problem" and "let yourself be shut down") rather than an innate 'survival drive'.
+It also vanishes when the models are asked to shut down only after completing their task.
+This suggests a simpler explanation: shutdown resistance stems from instruction ambiguity (i.e. the model is incorrectly trading off "solve the maths problem" and "let yourself be shut down") rather than an innate 'survival drive'.

-Why this matters.
-Shutdown resistance has massive implications for AI safety, because it throws a lot of control or mitigation strategies into doubt.
-It's vitally important to know whether the behaviour you're demonstrating to others is genuine misalignment, or just impressive-looking concerning behaviour that doesn't actually represent the deep misalignment that it might look like on a surface level.
+Why does this matter?
+Shutdown resistance throws a lot of safety strategies into doubt.
+It's really important to know whether the behaviour you're observing is genuine misalignment, or just concerning-looking behaviour that doesn't reflect deeper problems.

 Case Study 2: Alignment Faking